 Growing up in Cincinnati, there’s nothing better than Opening Day.
 Baseball’s oldest franchise has celebrated it like nobody else from over a decade.
 From the Findlay Market parade, to the smell and sounds of the ballpark returning to the banks of Ohio, it is a one-of-a-kind experience.

-I’ve been to 18 Opening Days and have at least that many that I’ve watched in anticipation.
-Here are my top five memories (good or bad) in my 40 years:
+I’ve been to 19 Opening Days and watched many more in anticipation of the season ahead.
+Here are my top memories (good or bad) in my 43 years:

 2003 – First-ever game at Great American Ballpark